stabilaprotocol/documentation-en/docs/faq/index.md

 Under private environment, there should be at least one Governor, there is no amount limit for FullNode.

-### How to know wether my test Governor is running or not?
+### How to know whether my test Governor is running or not?

 Using the following command